If I Ever Fall in Love: Certifications

+Release history

 East 17 and Gabrielle version

 "If I Ever Fall in Love" was covered in 1996 as a duet between British boy band East 17 and singer-songwriter Gabrielle, completed with a backing track.
-Renamed "If You Ever", the cover peaked at number two on the UK Singles Chart and also peaked within the top 10 of the charts in Ireland and Sweden.
+Renamed "If You Ever" and released by London Records, the cover peaked at number two on the UK Singles Chart and also peaked within the top 10 of the charts in Ireland and Sweden.
 The song received a platinum certification from the British Phonographic Industry in September 2019 for sales and streams exceeding 600,000.

-The song was the first single from East 17's first Greatest Hits compilation, Around the World Hit Singles: The Journey So Far, and was also the fourth single from Gabrielle's second self-titled album.
+The song was the first single from East 17's first Greatest Hits compilation, Around the World Hit Singles: The Journey So Far (1996), and was also the fourth single from Gabrielle's second self-titled album (1996).
 It was the highest-charting single from both aforementioned albums.

+Critical reception

+Kristy Barker from Melody Maker complimented "If You Ever" as "gorgeous" and "lovely".
+Kevin Courtney from Irish Times wrote, "The Walthamstow wideboys and the pirate patched soul queen team up for this fairly run of the mill ballad [...].
+At least it's a more appropriate pairing than Lulu and Take That [on "Relight My Fire"].
+On the sleeve art, the numeral 17 has been replaced by the spelled out version, perhaps a sign that the Easties are making a subtle bid for a more "mature" audience.
+Why not go all the way and change their name to East Thirtysomething?"